Welcome to the About Me page of my Website

 I offer a range of Private Tuition Classes for beginner Woodturners right in my Workshop in Tralee.
 Early on I found there was a niche market to help new Woodturners starting out.

 They would often choose poor quality Lathes, Tools, Sharpening Equipment and I offered them advice on what to buy and what to avoid.
 Showing students a safe way to turn is also very rewarding to me.
 Since late 2019 I have opened my Workshop to visiting tourists by offering Woodturning Experiences.
 Check out my Woodturning Tuition page if this interests you.

 I've tried several methods for making the business story and none of them seem to work properly.
-I have resorted to text only for now until I find something better.
+I have returned to text only for now with a picture gallery below corresponding to each paragraph.